JouleYuan/DistributedMiniSQL/README.md

 ![architecture](image/architecture.jpeg)

+P.S.
+The [MiniSQL](https://github.com/LeeLeeYeah/MiniSQL) used in this project is based on an another open source project.

 ### Start

 First, you have to download and run [ZooKeeper](https://www.apache.org/dyn/closer.lua/zookeeper/zookeeper-3.6.3/apache-zookeeper-3.6.3-bin.tar.gz).
 To start ZooKeeper you need a configuration file.
 Here is a sample, create it in `conf/zoo.cfg`.